Xiaomi SU7: Design

 The SU7 was developed under codename MS11.
-The design team was led by chief designer Sawyer Li, who was poached from BMW.
+The design team was led by Chinese designer Sawyer Li, who was poached from BMW.
 According to Lei Jun, he rejected three design proposals due to durability concerns.
 Xiaomi benchmarked the car against the Porsche Taycan and Tesla Model S.

 The sedan is equipped with air suspension with adaptive dampers, an active shutter grille, and an active rear wing with four adjustment levels on higher end models.
 The company claims the drag coefficient of the SU7, without the rooftop LiDAR module, is the world's lowest at 0.195.
 It also has a 105 L frunk in addition to its 571 L trunk.

 The dashboard contains a 7.1-inch digital instrument cluster display, which rotates into a closed position when the car is turned off, displaying a panel with the SU7's silhouette.
 It also contains a 56-inch augmented-reality heads-up display reflecting off of the windshield, which is capable of displaying navigation guidance.
 The dashboard also has mounting points for accessories such as dashcams and phone holders.
 The center console has two wireless charging pads and a control panel with a start/stop button and four rocker switches for HVAC temperature and fan speed, rear spoiler controls, and suspension height adjustment.
 The doors feature a slot for storing a smartphone upright, and the glovebox is designed to accommodate a 14-inch laptop.
-The rear seats each have access to a seatback mounting point and charging port for tablets, with Apple iPads also being compatible.
+The rear seats each have access to a seatback mounting point and charging port for tablets, with iPads also being compatible.
 There is an optional 4.7 L refrigerator located in the back of the center console.

 The SU7 is equipped with a 16.1-inch touchscreen infotainment center with 3K resolution.
-The infotainment system is powered by a Qualcomm Snapdragon 8295 system-on-chip and runs Xiaomi HyperOS (小米澎湃OS) operating system based on Android, also used in devices such as smartphones, smart wearables, and smarthome devices.
+The infotainment system is powered by a Qualcomm Snapdragon 8295 system-on-chip and runs Xiaomi HyperOS (小米澎湃OS), based on Android and used in devices such as smartphones, smart wearables, and smarthome devices.
 It allows for direct mirroring of a Xiaomi smartphones and tablets, connectivity with Xiaomi wearables like the Mi Band, and integration for Xiaomi Smarthome ecosystem devices such as the Mi Robot vacuum cleaner.
-Non-Xiaomi devices will also be compatible but with limited functionality, such as Apple devices with CarPlay.
+Other devices are compatible, albeit with less functionality, such as Apple devices with CarPlay.
 The display also has screw mounting points for optional accessories, including a row of physical switches for HVAC controls and a volume dial with media controls, and a set of auxiliary dial displays, both of which are configurable in the infotainment system.